awsdocs/aws-greengrass-developer-guide/doc_source/install-ggc.md

 ### Snap concepts<a name="gg-snap-concepts"></a>

-To help you understand how to use the AWS IoT Greengrass snap, here are essential snap concepts:
+The following are essential snap concepts to help you understand how to use the AWS IoT Greengrass snap:

 **[Channel](https://snapcraft.io/docs/channels)**
 A snap component that defines which version of a snap is installed and tracked for updates\.
 Snaps are automatically updated to the latest version of the current channel\.